sandyavila/starter-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-Sandy Avila is a part time graduate student in the Texts & Technology PhD program at UCF.
+-Sandy Avila is a part time graduate student in the Texts & Technology PhD program at UCF.
 She works full time at the UCF Libraries as the Science Librarian in the Research & Information Services Department.

-Sandy's research interests include emerging technology, science librarianship, online learning, data visualization, and MR (AR/VR/XR).
+-Sandy's research interests include emerging technology, science librarianship, online learning, data visualization, and MR (AR/VR/XR).